Photo of Washingtonia filifera form by Cistus Nursery

 Washingtonia filifera plant details

-Washingtonia filifera is an evergreen palm / cycad or tree with.
+Washingtonia filifera is an evergreen palm / cycad or tree with green foliage.
 In fall cream flowers emerge.
 Features grassy texture.
 Drought tolerant once established.
 Does well in rich and well-drained soil.
 A good option if you're seeking something heat tolerant and verticillium wilt resistant.

 CHARACTERISTICS OF Washingtonia filifera